 My first trimester included press photography at WEG and RRP, and I puked pretty much the whole time (now I know what those bags on airplanes are for…pregnant ladies).
 Because of my “morning sickness,” I skipped many lessons and ride days simply because I couldn’t get to the barn without throwing up en route.
 I quit riding other horses around 4 months in.
 I showed my first Prix St. Georges with Spice at the end of my first trimester and then showed at PSG again at the beginning of the season (25 weeks pregnant) before calling it quits from showing.
 I stopped not because I’m not riding, but simply because all the show prep was too exhausting to do alone (and I don’t hire a groom).
 I do wish that there had been more shows during that 2nd trimester since I felt amazing.

-I have now entered my third trimester (28 weeks) and I’m still riding 4-5 days a week, but I get tired more easily.
+I am now well into my third trimester (35 weeks) and I’m still riding 4-5 days a week, but I get tired a lot more easily.
 I’m still doing w/t/c, though I’ve stopped doing trot extensions, hand gallops and trail riding.
 I limit my lead changes (since I know that gets Spice hotter) and have been focusing on the basics – namely relaxation/bit acceptance, straightness/lateral work, and getting a little more activity.
 I am hoping these months of backing off pay dividends in the fall when we’re back to showing (my ambitious goal right now is to be back at PSG in August).
 I plan on riding until it’s too uncomfortable to do so or I really feel my balance go.
 I’ll let you know how that goes!
-I’m hoping I’m one of those “ride until the day before birth” stories.
+I’m hoping I’m one of those “ride until the day before birth” stories and so far so good minus a few days with sore hips.